nightroman/FarNet.template/README.md

 FarNet module   farnet       [C#], F#   FarNet/Module
 ```

-Then you can create projects using the installed template.

 To create a C# (default) or F# module project, create a new folder with your
-module name, change to it, and run:
+new FarNet module name, change to it, and run:

 ```
 dotnet new farnet
 dotnet new farnet -lang F#
 ```

-After creating a project take a look at its [README.md](Common/README.md).
-It describes the generated assets, tells how to use, debug, etc.

 To uninstall the template, run: